 These mountain ranges form the western backbone of North America, Central America, South America and West Antarctica.

-- Sierra Madre Occidental: mountain range in northwestern Mexico
+Sierra Madre Occidental: mountain range in northwest Mexico

-- Sierra Madre Oriental: mountain range in northeastern Mexico
+Sierra Madre Oriental: mountain range in northeast Mexico

-- Sierra Madre de Chiapas: mountain range which extends from southeastern Mexico and crossing southern Guatemala, northern El Salvador, and western Honduras
+Sierra Madre de Chiapas: mountain range in southeast Mexico that extends through southern Guatemala, northern El Salvador and western Honduras

 Sierra Madre Occidental